 How To Stop Sabotaging Yourself

-The first two critical steps to take to stop you sabotaging yourself are to understand what sabotaging yourself means and how to recognise your self-sabotaging habits and behaviours.
+The first two critical steps to take to stop you from sabotaging yourself are to understand what sabotaging yourself means and how to recognise your self-sabotaging habits and behaviours.
 If you’ve already read ‘Why do I Sabotage Myself?‘ then you’ve already taken the first two steps.
 If you haven’t read it yet, then click here to complete the first two steps before carrying on with how to stop sabotaging yourself.

 Having low self-esteem, a low opinion of yourself, and doubt about yourself and abilities, in general, will always hold you back in life.
 I know it holds me back.
 Often we feel like this because of the way we’ve been treated in the past, such as it being the result of abuse.
 For me, my self-esteem was destroyed by a childhood of constant racial abuse.

 There are a number of ways you can work on your self-esteem.
 Counselling would be one method, but another method you could try using right now is positive affirmations.
 Positive affirmations are positive statements you repeat to yourself until you start to believe them.
 Like they say, fake it to you make it.